localhots/secondly/README.md

 # Secondly

 Secondly is a configuration management plugin for Go projects.
-It taks care of the app's configuration, specifically of updating it in runtime.
+It takes care of the app's configuration, specifically of updating it in runtime.

 ## Configuration

-First we need to define a struct that will hold app's configuration.
-Let's make it simple for demostration purposes.
+First, we need to define a struct that will hold the app's configuration.
+Let's make it simple for demonstration purposes.

 ```go
 type Config struct {